Skip to the content

 Tennis Courts

-Johnson’s Local Park provides nearby residents with several recreational spaces, including a playground, a softball field, and tennis courts.
-M-NCPPC acquired this 10-acre park in 1974.
+Johnson’s Local Park provides nearby residents with places to gather and play, including a picnic shelter, a playground, a softball field, and basketball courts.

 Park Features